MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 # ℹ How to use
 ## Prerequisites
 1. Have Python 3 installed
-2. Have Jupyter notebook editor installed (e.g. in Visual Studio Code)
-3. Have Obsidian installed
+2. Have Obsidian installed
-4. Install the following Obsidian plugins
+3. Install the following Obsidian plugins
 	1. Helps speed up equation referencing: **QuickAdd** (for quick insert of equation blocks)
  	2. Optional, helps write equations very fast: **Quick Latex for Obsidian**

 ## Usage
-Go to the **jupyter notebook**.
+Go to `converter.py`.
 You only have to deal with that.

-You should only change things in "PARAMETERS" section, specifically on the 'PARS' dictionary, which contains all the settings.
+You should only change things in the 'PARS' dictionary, which contains all the settings.

 ### (⚠ IMPORTANT) 📁 Set your paths

-To set the paths for the .md file to be converted, inside the `straightforward_Obsidian2Latex.ipynb` file, under "User Parameters" section, change the:
+To set the paths for the .md file to be converted, inside `converter.py`, under "User Parameters" section, change the:

 | Path                             | Note                                                                                                                               | Additional note                                                                                                                                                                                                                                                                                |